-One of the most important challenges in the software development is to “not reinvent the wheel”.
+One of the most important challenges in software development is to “not reinvent the wheel”.
 That’s why, from the beginning of the history of coding, developers have tried to create solutions that’d speed up their work by automating the most repetitive processes.
 However, selecting tools that’ll really meet your requirements is almost always a painful procedure.

 Among the most promising frameworks/tools that have shown up in the PHP world recently is API Platform.
-In my work, I often consult solutions with my clients – who usually are CTOs as myself.
-And now, more and more often, I get questions about API Platform.
+In my work, I often consult solutions with my clients – who usually are CTOs like myself.
+And now, more and more often, I get questions about the API Platform.
 Is it really a useful framework or just some temporary hype?
-We’ve used API Platform in The Software House in a dozen of projects now, therefore, I feel like I already have enough experience to share with you some of our thoughts.
+We’ve used API Platform in The Software House for a dozen of projects now, therefore, I feel like I already have enough experience to share with you some of our thoughts.

-OK, what’s that?
+OK, what’s the API Platform?

 API Platform was created in 2015 by a Symfony expert, Kévin Dunglas.
 It was claimed to be one of the most important development events on SymfonyCon in Paris, alongside Platform.sh and Blackfire.io.
-Among those three, I think API Platform was the most successful one.
+Among those three, I think the API Platform was the most successful one.
 While the first version had indeed some annoying mechanisms, the framework was greatly enhanced in version 2.
 But let’s start from the beginning: what does it actually do?

-Mechanisms which allow you to speed up the development of those parts are called CRUD or boilerplate.
+Mechanisms that allow you to speed up the development of those parts are called CRUD or boilerplate.
 And there are lots of them on the market.
 You’ve probably already used Admin Generator for Symfony 1 or Scaffolding for Ruby on Rails.
 What’s new in API Platform is that times have changed and now we’re facing a completely different approach to architecture.
-All the previous solutions were creating monolith codes where backend and frontend were created on the server side.
+All the previous solutions were creating monolith codes where the backend and frontend were created on the server-side.
 Now, we tend to implement more service-oriented architecture with a backend API that serves the data and a couple of clients consuming it – for example frontend SPA applications or mobile apps.
 API Platform focuses only on API, leaving the presentation layer to others.

-Here’s the list of my favourites:
+Here’s the list of my favorites:

-A ready-to-use API based on REST with a variety of formats to choose – JSON, XML, CSV, whatever you need.
+- A ready-to-use API based on REST with a variety of formats to choose from – JSON, XML, CSV, whatever you need.
 You can also change the format with one simple alteration in a configuration file.
 All methods serve POST, PUT, GET and DELETE options.

-The API is built securely on the best programming practices, using one of the most popular PHP frameworks now – Symfony.
+- The API is built securely on the best programming practices, using one of the most popular PHP frameworks now – Symfony.

-You don’t have to worry about things like filters, paging mechanisms or error messages.
+- You don’t have to worry about things like filters, paging mechanisms, or error messages.
 This stuff can be enabled with just a few lines of code.

 Yes – that’s also true in this situation.
 After the basic setup, things tend to be a little more complicated than in the tutorial on the API Platform’s website (BTW: a very good tutorial).
 After you create a database as you like and configure all the relations, you’ll probably need some custom fields or some custom business logic for your API.
 You start to look for the code and it occurs that there isn’t any!
-You have to do everything via the special filters or create customised controllers.
-And both solutions require pretty good knowledge of Symfony – the framework on which everything’s built here (I’ll get back to it later).
+You have to do everything via the special filters or create customized controllers.
+And both solutions require a pretty good knowledge of Symfony – the framework on which everything’s built here (I’ll get back to it later).

 Is this for basic projects or rather for advanced ones?

 Actually, it’s for both – the main problem is the gap in between.
-If you’re a beginner and just want to create a very simple API, you can for sure use this tool but please do not expect that you’ll be able to customise it exactly as you wish.
-I’ve also seen frontend developers who wanted to specialise their app on frontend side using one of the modern SPA frameworks (like Angular or React for example) but still needed a simple API that’ll deliver them some backend data – API Platform worked very well for them.
+If you’re a beginner and just want to create a very simple API, you can for sure use this tool but please do not expect that you’ll be able to customize it exactly as you wish.
+I’ve also seen frontend developers who wanted to specialize their app on the frontend side using one of the modern SPA frameworks (like Angular or React for example) but still needed a simple API that’ll deliver them some backend data – API Platform worked very well for them.

 The same situation is with mobile apps.
-I know that right now there are similar solutions just delivering you simple backend service in the cloud, like Firebase, but for me it’s still easier and faster to run API Platform on my server than to configure it all using some cloud panel.
+I know that right now there are similar solutions just delivering you simple backend service in the cloud, like Firebase, but for me, it’s still easier and faster to run API Platform on my server than to configure it all using some cloud panel.
 It also gives me more flexibility.
 If you just follow the tutorial and change the sample database names to your own, you should really get your app within one day tops.
 It’s also available as a Docker container, but my advice is to not use it if you haven’t had anything in common with Docker before – you’ll just get frustrated at the beginning and lose lots of precious time and nerves.
 Installing it via composer (the second installation method in the tutorial) is, in my opinion, way more intuitive.